Chhris/Chhris/README.md

-- 👋 Hi, I’m Chris
-- I'm a civil engineering student at The Ohio State Universtiy
+- Civil engineering student at The Ohio State Universtiy
--  I’m currently learning iOS development
--

 <!---
 Chhris/Chhris is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.